Sun Group: Television Production Company

-Sun Entertainment is Television production Company, which produces small budget movies for Sun TV Direct TV Premier, after movie released in TV it will be available only on Sun NXT OTT App, also co-producing all upcoming webseries in Sun NXT OTT Platform which are coming soon in mid 2022 and also co-producing the serials which are showing in their TV Channels.
+Sun Entertainment is Television production Company, which produces small budget movies for Sun TV Direct TV Premier, after movie released in TV it will be available only on Sun NXT OTT App, also co-producing all upcoming web series in Sun NXT OTT Platform which are coming soon in mid 2022 and also co-producing the serials which are showing in their TV Channels.

 Sports

 Sunrisers Hyderabad is a cricket franchise based in the city of Hyderabad that plays in the Indian Premier League (IPL).
 The team was bought by Kalanithi Maran in October 2012.
-Brian Lara is the head coach and Kane Williamson is the captain of the team.
+Daniel Vettori is the head coach and Pat Cummins is the captain of the team.

 They also own the SA20 cricket franchise the Sunrisers Eastern Cape.

 Aviation

 SUN Group acquired 37.7% stake in Indian low-cost carrier SpiceJet in June 2010.
 In 2012, Despite the losses, Kalanithi Maran increased his stake in Spicejet by investing ₹1 billion in the airline.
 In January 2015, the Sun group sold its entire shareholding back to the airline's founder Ajay Singh and transferred control.